It may start with a faint rotting odor that hits your nostrils a few times daily. Then, over the next few days, the smell gets strong and stronger.

 - Air Fresheners

-Let’s face it, if your nose works then it shouldn’t be too much of a problem to find out where the smell is coming from.
-The only problem will be if the mouse has died inside your cavity walls, or in another area that is difficult for you to get to.
+Let’s face it; if your nose works, it will not be too difficult to find where the smell comes from.
+The only problem will be if the mouse has died inside your cavity walls or in another area that is difficult for you to get to.

 Follow your nose, and find the dead mouse.
-You will not stop the smell without first removing the dead mouse!
+You will not stop the odor without first removing the dead mouse!

 It may take a while to hunt down where the dead mouse smell is coming from.
-You might want to consider searching the most common places for mice to hide.
+You might consider searching the most common places for mice to hide.
 Each of those places is an excellent starting point!

-Removing the mouse is the next step, and it isn’t a pleasant one either.
+Removing the mouse is the next step, and it isn’t pleasant either.

-When picking up dead rodents, I always have gloves on, every time.
-Not only do I have gloves on, but I also pick the body up through the trash bag.
+When picking up dead mice, I always wear strong gloves.
+I have gloves on, and I pick the body up through the trash bag.

 A word of warning, if the mouse has been dead for a few days, you might already have a group of maggots feasting on the dead body.
 I just wanted to prep you for that one!

-Place the dead mouse inside the trash bag and double up if you need to.
+Place the dead mouse inside the trash bag and double up if necessary.

 Congratulations!
 You have removed the dead mouse.
-Now it is time to ventilate the areas and clean up.
+Now it is time to ventilate the area and clean up.

-Not that you have got rid of the decaying mouse, let’s get some windows and doors open.
-We need the smell to escape somewhere.
-At this point, I never care about how cold it is outside, I just want the smell to be gone.
+Not that you have got rid of the decaying mouse, let’s get some windows and doors open, so the odor has somewhere to escape.
+At this point, I never care about how cold it is outside; I just want the odor to be gone.

 If you are in an area far away from a door or window, just open the closest one.
 Every little helps when you are dealing with a rotting mouse, trust me!

-You might want to consider using an air circulating fan to help disperse the dead mouse smell.
+You might consider using an air-circulating fan to help disperse the dead mouse smell.

-When cleaning up after a dead mouse, you first need to clean the area where you found the mouse and then clean up any area that has obvious signs of a mouse infestation.
+When cleaning up after a dead mouse, you first need to clean the area where you found the mouse and then clean up any area with obvious signs of a mouse infestation.

 You have two options when it comes to cleaning the area.